 It's believed that the Golden Ratio has been in use for at least 4,000 years in human art and design.
 However, it may be even longer than that – some people argue that the Ancient Egyptians used the principle to build the pyramids.

+10 iconic examples of brutalist architecture

 In more contemporary times, the Golden Ratio can be observed in music, art, and design all around you.
 By applying a similar working methodology you can bring the same design sensibilities to your own work.
 Let's take a look at a couple of examples to inspire you.